 65 A wharf is situated at Whycocomagh on the east side north of Indian Island.
 It is L-shaped, 21 m long at the outer face, with depths of 3.5 to 4.5 m alongside.
 Fresh water is available at the wharf, and provisions and gasoline are available nearby.
 A sewage pump-out service is in operation at the wharf.
 The wharf is owned and maintained by the SS Marion Sailing Society.

-There is sheltered deep water anchorage on the SW side of Indian Island.
+the SW side of Indian Island.
 Small craft anchorage is available on the south side of MacInnis Island.